What is FOG, and is it a problem?

-How does fat, oil, grease and grit (FOGG) create a sewer blockage?
+How does fat, oil, grease and grit (FOG) create a sewer blockage?

-What products contain fat, oil, grease and grit (FOGG)
+What products contain fat, oil, grease and grit (FOG)

 Fat, oil, grease and grit are natural by-products of the cooking and food preparation process.
 Common sources include food scraps, meat fats, cooking oils, lard, baked goods, salad dressings, sauces, marinades, dairy products, shortening, butter and margarine, coffee grinds, eggshells, grain, rice, seeds, etc. Anything put through the garbage disposal adds to the buildup.

-What can I do to keep fat, oil, grease and grit (FOGG) out of the sewer and help prevent a grease related sewer overflow from occurring in my house or on my street?
+What can I do to keep fat, oil, grease and grit (FOG) out of the sewer and help prevent a grease related sewer overflow from occurring in my house or on my street?

-Everyone plays a role in preventing FOGG from damaging our sewer system.
+Everyone plays a role in preventing FOG from damaging our sewer system.
 The following easy tips can help prevent a sewer overflow in your home or neighborhood.